Computerized adaptive testing: Item selection algorithm

 As mentioned previously, item response theory places examinees and items on the same metric.
 Therefore, if the CAT has an estimate of examinee ability, it is able to select an item that is most appropriate for that estimate.
 Technically, this is done by selecting the item with the greatest information at that point.
-Information is a function of the discrimination parameter of the item, as well as the conditional variance and pseudoguessing parameter (if used).
+Information is a function of the discrimination parameter of the item, as well as the conditional variance and pseudo-guessing parameter (if used).

 Scoring procedure

 After an item is administered, the CAT updates its estimate of the examinee's ability level.
 If the examinee answered the item correctly, the CAT will likely estimate their ability to be somewhat higher, and vice versa.
 This is done by using the item response function from item response theory to obtain a likelihood function of the examinee's ability.
 Two methods for this are called maximum likelihood estimation and Bayesian estimation.
 The latter assumes an a priori distribution of examinee ability, and has two commonly used estimators: expectation a posteriori and maximum a posteriori.
 Maximum likelihood is equivalent to a Bayes maximum a posteriori estimate if a uniform (f(x)=1) prior is assumed.
-Maximum likelihood is asymptotically unbiased, but cannot provide a theta estimate for a nonmixed (all correct or incorrect) response vector, in which case a Bayesian method may have to be used temporarily.
+Maximum likelihood is asymptotically unbiased, but cannot provide a theta estimate for an unmixed (all correct or incorrect) response vector, in which case a Bayesian method may have to be used temporarily.